WTByte/WTByte.github.io/README.md

 I enjoy diving into data to tell stories and make decisions.
 Here's a sample of past projects I've done:

-- [Exploratory Analysis of Chocolate Bars](https://www.kaggle.com/wtbyte/exploratory-analysis-of-chocolate-bars): a quick look at chocolate bar ratings across the world.
+- [Exploratory Analysis of Chocolate Bars using R](https://www.kaggle.com/wtbyte/exploratory-analysis-of-chocolate-bars): a quick look at chocolate bar ratings across the world.

-- [FGO SSR Calculator](https://wtbyte.shinyapps.io/FGO_SSR_Summon_Calculator/): creating a simple interactive app using R Shiny.
+- [FGO SSR Calculator](https://wtbyte.shinyapps.io/FGO_SSR_Summon_Calculator/): creating a simple interactive app using R Shiny based off a binomial distribution.
 May take a few minutes to start the environment.

 - [FGO Reddit Survey Analysis](https://wtbyte.github.io/Survey_Results_v3.html): cleaning and analysis of survey data using R.